 In New York, the state earmarks nearly $1 million annually for residents who earn less than $195,000 per year and who are good candidates for in-vitro fertilization.
 Eligible clinics all perform more than 100 IVF cycles annually and achieve at least a 30% success rate.
 The fertility clinics select the patients who will get the grants.

-In addition, financing is available from several institutions, including many fertility clinics.
-When you visit a clinic, ask about how it might help you understand your insurance and find more money to pay for treatment.
+💡Pro Tip: In addition, financing is available from several institutions, including many fertility clinics.
+When you visit a clinic, ask the staff how they might help you understand your insurance and find more money to pay for treatment.